flame-engine/flame/doc/flame/camera_component.md

 flexibility of rendering the world at any place on the screen, and also control the viewing location and angle.

+If you add children to the `Viewfinder` they will appear as static HUDs in front of the world and if you add children to the `Viewport` they will appear statically behind the world.

 ## World